 3 active-duty Marines charged in Jan.
 6 Capitol riot

-Micah Coomer, Joshua Abate and Dodge Dale Hellonen were arrested this week on misdemeanor charges after their fellow Marines helped investigators identify them in footage among the pro-Trump mob on Jan.
+Micah Coomer, Joshua Abate and Dodge Dale Hellonen were arrested this week on misdemeanor charges after their fellow Marines helped investigators identify them in footage among the pro-Donald Trump mob on Jan.
 6, 2021, according to court papers.

 Dozens of people charged in the riot have military backgrounds, but these three are among only a handful on active duty.
 A Marine Corps officer seen on camera scuffling with police and helping other members of the mob force their way into the Capitol was charged in 2021.